jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

 ## Making Your Site Pretty With A Bootstrap Template

- 1. In Sublime text open up the `layout.jade` file in
+ 1. In Sublime text open up the `layout.jade` file in the `app\views` directory

-    {% coderay %}
-- app
-  - views
-    {% endcoderay %}
+     {% imgcap /images/layout_jade.png Add Folders To Project %}

- 2. Copy and paste this code into that file:
+ 2. Copy and paste the code below into that file.
+If you have problems copying and pasting the code, click on the grey `view raw` link  to open up a webpage with the raw code.

+  {% imgcap /images/view_raw.png View Raw Code In Seperate Page %}

+ It's easier to copy and paste the code from that seperate page.

 {% gist 5759325 %}

  3. In Sublime text open up the `index.jade` file in the same `views` directory.

-    {% imgcap /images/layoutJade.png layout.jade %}
+    {% imgcap /images/index_jade.png index.jade %}

  4. Copy and paste this code into that file: